Listen to the Article

-At $2 or $3 per square foot, you’re looking at a rebate that is worth hundreds, if not thousands, of dollars.
+But it’s worth it if you like a lot of free money!
+At $1 to $5 per square foot (perhaps even more), you’re looking at a rebate that is worth hundreds, if not thousands, of dollars.
 If you budget your turf project wisely, this means that you can potentially break even, or better yet make money on your landscape project.
 Plus, the water savings you’ll experience after your project is completed means even more money in your wallet.

 What are the steps to getting a landscaping rebate?